 - cauliflower rice, brown rice or wild rice to serve

-Add the pomegranate arils, balsamic vinegar, honey, coconut sugar, one tbsp of olive oil and salt and pepper to a high-speed blender and blitz until combined and arils have broken down (see notes).
+- Add the pomegranate arils, balsamic vinegar, honey, coconut sugar, one tablespoon of olive oil and salt and pepper to a high-speed blender and blitz until combined and arils have broken down (see notes).

 - Coat the chicken in marinade, and let sit at room temperature for about 30 mins.
 If you are prepping in advance then coat up to overnight in advance, but allow the chicken to come to room temperature for 30 mins before cooking.

 - Remove chicken from marinade and pop it aside for later use.
 Pat the chicken dry with some paper towels and then season with salt and freshly cracked black pepper.